The state does not give the LMEs/MCOs updates on the CMA applications. Providers will get a response before the LMEs/MCOs do.

 View the TBI Waiver Services flyer.

-Alliance Health is the managed care organization for publicly-funded behavioral health care services for the people of Durham, Wake, Cumberland, and Johnston Counties.
+Alliance Health is the managed care organization for publicly-funded behavioral health care services for the people of North Carolina’s Cumberland, Durham, Johnston, Mecklenburg, Orange and Wake counties.

 A TBI is defined as an injury to the brain caused by an external force that can result in impairments to cognition (thinking) and physical, behavioral and emotional functioning.
 Such an injury may have been caused by a motor vehicle accident, fall, gunshot wound, occupational/recreational injury, abuse or military action.